parisfry/Potentiometer/README.md

 # Potentiometer
- Using a potentiometer to change the tempo of an audio
+ Using a potentiometer to change the 'tempo' of a visual